yanniskatsaros/advent-of-code/README.md

-# advent-of-code
+# Advent of Code
-Solutions to Advent of Code
+Solutions to Advent of Code 2019 in Python 3.8